Jake Kean: Norwich City

 After being released by Blackburn, Kean signed a two-year contract with newly promoted Premier League side Norwich City on 1 August 2015.
 He left the club by mutual consent on 18 July 2016.

 Sheffield Wednesday

 Following his release by Norwich, Kean joined Championship side Sheffield Wednesday.
 On 31 December 2016, Kean joined League Two side Mansfield Town on loan for the remainder of the season.
 On 5 January 2018 Kean signed for Grimsby Town on loan for the rest of the 2017–18 season.
 His contract was not renewed at the end of his loan spell and was released from Sheffield Wednesday.

 Mansfield Town

 In December 2018, Kean re-joined Mansfield Town on a short-term deal after their first choice goalkeeper, Bobby Olejnik, suffered an injury.

 Coaching career

 In August 2019, at the age of 28 Kean joined Notts County as goalkeeping coach and signed on as back-up player to provide back up for Sam Slocombe and Ross Fitzsimons.

+On 19 November 2021, it was announced that Kean had joined Burton Albion as the club's Head of Goalkeeping.